 Answer: Please refer to the "How to Reach" section"

 Question: What time do we start from Shimla?

 Answer: We will start at 7:00 am on the departure date or as communicated to the final participants by the Trip leader

 Question: How to travel from Manali to Delhi?

-Answer: Please refer to the "Additional Information" section
+Answer: Please refer to the "Additional Information" or the "How to Reach" section

 Question: Can I leave from Manali on the same day?

 Answer: We aim to drop everyone by 8:00 pm to Manali, Though there is enough buffer to book the last bus out of Manali to your respective destionation, the Kaza to Manali route is notorious for delays and breakdowns ( not of our vehicle but other vehicles, including trucks) which may cause road blockages.
 So we advice to stay one night in Manali and leave the next day

 Question: Why are we not starting and ending from the same location?